 Mother’s Day Raspberry + Pistachio Brownies

-*Please note this recipe has been amended from the one in the book.
-Although recipes are proof-read several times, sometimes errors do happen.
+*Please note this recipe has been amended from the first edition of the book.
+Although recipes are proof-read several times, sometimes errors do happen – apologies.
 The below recipe is the correct version*

 My Mum loves chocolate, raspberries, pistachios and life and is one of the greatest people I know.
 Here all the things she loves come together in a ridiculously delicious harmony.
 Read the rest of my Mother’s Day intro on the Borough Market Blog here.